Broxmouth: Archaeology

 Broxmouth is a fairly typical hillfort in terms of size and form.
 The excavation of Broxmouth is generally considered to have been the most complete excavation of a Scottish hillfort to date.
 However, this minimizes the effects of truncation on the remains of the site.
 A majority of the structures and deposits that were originally present at Broxmouth have been lost, and no archaeological remains survived.
 The most striking instance of truncation is the result of modern ploughing and is particularly present in the northern and eastern parts of the site, where plough damage had destroyed all archeological features other than the deep ditches of the hillfort.
 Aside from a few rare areas of paving that survived beneath the ploughed soil in the southwest and central parts of the interior, archaeological deposits tended to only survive in areas where they were more protected.
-Areas where deposits tended to survive include in hollows formed by the topography of the hill, as negative features, in areas covered by and protected by later deposits, and where structures had sunk into the remains of infilled ditches as features settled and consolidated.
+Areas where deposits tended to survive include within hollows formed by the topography of the hill, as negative features, in areas covered by and protected by later deposits, and where structures had sunk into the remains of infilled ditches as features settled and consolidated.
 What was preserved and excavated only represents a small portion of what would have originally been present at the site.